zoglmannk/Morse-Code-Ninja/README.md

     --sv, --silencevoice  length of silence between spoken voice and repeated morse code.
 Default 1 second.
     -x, --extraspace      0 is no extra spacing.
 0.5 is half word extra spacing.
 1 is twice the word space.
 1.5 is 2.5x the word space. etc
     -l, --lang            language: ENGLISH or SWEDISH
-    -p, --pitchtone       tone in Hz for pitch --pitchrandom         random pitch tone from range [500-900] Hz with step 50 Hz

 # General Notes
 The software has been used extensively to build the [Morse Code Ninja Library](https://morsecode.ninja/practice/index.html).